MindTheGap-ERC/CarboKitten.jl/docs/src/Denudation.md

 The details could be found in paper by [Kaufmann 2001](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-3121.2001.00345.x) [Kaufmann2001](@cite), Terra Nova.

-Limestone is made of $ CaCO_3 $, easily dissolved.
+Limestone is made of $CaCO_3$, easily dissolved.
 This depends mainly on precipitation (rainfall) and temperature.
 The paper used equation 1 to quantify this process.

 $(dh/dt) = 0.001 * κ_c * q_i/A_i$

-Herein $ dh/dt $ is the chemical weathering rate and the unit is in m/s.
+Herein $dh/dt$ is the chemical weathering rate and the unit is in m/s.
-Other parameters are defined as: $ q_i $ is the discharge of water at a certain cell. $ A_i $ is the surface area of the cell.
-If we assume there would be no surface water on land, $ q_i $ reduces to precipitation – evaporation.
+Other parameters are defined as: $q_i$ is the discharge of water at a certain cell. $A_i$ is the surface area of the cell.
+If we assume there would be no surface water on land, $q_i$ reduces to precipitation – evaporation.
 Let’s set it to 400 mm/y for now.
 Therefore equation 1 could be reduced to Equation 2.

 $(dh/dt) = 0.001 * κ_c * I$

-Where $ I $ is runoff (mm/y?).
-The parameter $ κ_c $ is dimensionless and should be described by equation 3:
+Where $I$ is runoff (mm/y?).
+The parameter $κ_c$ is dimensionless and should be described by equation 3:

 $kc = 40 * 1000 * [Ca^{2+}]_{eq}/ρ$

-Parameter ρ is the density of calcite, and we choose 2700 $ kg/m^3 $ here. $[Ca^{2+}]_{eq}$ is defined in equation 4:
+Parameter ρ is the density of calcite, and we choose 2700 $kg/m^3$ here. $[Ca^{2+}]_{eq}$ is defined in equation 4:

 $[Ca^{2+}]_{eq} = (PCO_2 * (K_1 * K_C * K_H) / (4 * K_2 * γCa * (γHCO_3)^2))^{(1/3)}$